The AI Layoff Trap: Extensions

 Taken together, the two propositions deliver a common lesson: free entry reshapes the over-automation problem but does not resolve it.
 If anything, the standard tendency toward excess entry \citep{mankiw1986free} widens the wedge by fragmenting the market further.

-The entry margin also reveals an unintended side effect of UBI (\Cref{sec:ubi}).
+The entry margin reveals an unintended side effect of UBI (\Cref{sec:ubi}).
 By raising autonomous demand~$A$, UBI increases per-firm profit $\Piz = A/\nn + (\lambda-1)\ww\LL$ at any given~$\nn$, attracting additional entrants until the zero-profit condition~\eqref{eq:free_entry} binds at a larger~$\nn^{FE}$.
-Since the over-automation wedge $\ell(1-1/\nn)/\kk$ is increasing in~$\nn$, a policy designed to cushion displacement can paradoxically widen the very externality that causes it.
+Since the realized over-automation rate $\alpha^{NE}=\min((\ss-\ell/\nn)/\kk,1)$ is increasing in~$\nn$ under the maintained $\ell>\ss$ (where $\alpha^{CO}=0$), a policy designed to cushion displacement can paradoxically widen the very externality that causes it.